gavin-abramowitz/AutoComplete-Program/README.md

 Autocomplete is a commonly used feature in mobile phones, text editors, and search engines.
 As a user types in letters, the system shows a list of word predictions to help the user complete the word they are typing.
 The core of an efficient autocompletion system is a fast algorithm for retrieving word predictions based on the user input.
 The word predictions are all the words (in a given dictionary) that start with what the user has typed so far (i.e., the list of words for which the user's input is a prefix).

 The `AutoCompleteInterface` defines a Java interface for a dictionary that provides word predictions for such an autocompletion system.
 Besides storing a set of words, the dictionary keeps track of a prefix String, which starts with the empty String.
-You will implement methods to add one character to and delete the last character of that prefix String.
-You will also implement methods that use that prefix String for various operations, such as checking if the prefix String is one of the words in the dictionary, retrieving the number of words that have the prefix String as a prefix, and adding the prefix String to the dictionary.

 ```java